BioSchemas/specifications/BioschemasRelease1_Notes/ProteinCodingNotes.md

 ## Proposal

-The proposed type is available at http://sdo-bioschemas-227516.appspot.com/Protein (a cached copy is also available on the Bioschemas [website](https://bioschemas.org/types/Protein/)).
+For convenience the `Protein` proposal is available from the Bioschemas website (https://bioschemas.org/types/Protein/).

 We summarise here the design decisions taken to reach this proposal.